 There was no response.
 “Margret, where’s Elaine?” my father asked.

-“Where else would your wife be five minutes after you were already supposed to have left on an important trip?”
-Elaine responded curtly.
+“I have located her upstairs, crying.
+Should I send her a message to hurry up?”
+Margaret responded curtly.

 “I’ll get her, dad.”
 Though I certainly wasn’t looking forward to interacting with my mother, I had this desire to go up and have what would probably be my last time with her for nearly a decade.
-I figured I could do one nice thing for her, and end on a positive note before my trip.
+I figured I could do one nice thing for her and end on a positive note before my trip.

 Margret’s information was all I needed to find my mother.
 I headed up to my parent’s bathroom and knocked on the door.
 “May I come in?”
 There was no verbal response, but I heard the muffled sound of sniffling.
 I walked in slowly, peering around the corner before I completely entered.
 I saw my mom sitting on the edge of the shower platform, her head down, with a pile of tissues next to her.
 “Mom,” I said, in a sweet and gentle tone.
 “Are you ok?”